-Find out about how we use credit checks, and how your information will be used.
+In this article we'll cover the following questions and answers about credit checks, and how your information will be used:

 Yes.
 We now credit check every new customer signing up to a Pay Monthly plan.
 This is the process:

 1. When you ask to join OVO, we’ll:

 a) Check our own records for information on:

 i) Your personal accounts.

 ii) Your financial associates’¹ personal accounts (if you have one).